Excuse the “work in progress” ContentMeant site — I’m taking the time to

 - Colourlovers.com – okay another geek alert – but this site (which is supposed to be spelled in the Queen’s English) is great for picking palettes (that is, colors that go together nicely).

-- Free and/or royalty-free stock photo services – I find that choosing photography is a highly personal matter.
+- Free and/or royalty-free stock photo services – Choosing photography is a highly personal matter.
 For example, the image at the top of this post is from Pexels.com and it took me a bit of searching to find what I was looking for.
-For those with a bit more cash who want a huge selection of high-quality, professional images (for example, for their home page), I also truly love the selection at Getty’s iStock and Adobe has a price-per-month stock photo offering — and they offer a free trial.
+For those who don’t mind shelling out a bit of cash who want a huge selection of high-quality, professional images (for example, for their home page), I also truly love the selection at Getty’s iStock and Adobe has a price-per-month stock photo offering — and they offer a free trial.

 FYI, when a service offers “pay what you want,” for creative karma’s sake, please do pay something.

 Do you have a favorite website design resource?
 Share in the comments.